 In its February survey the Public Opinion Research Centre focused on the theme of partnership, marriage and parenthood.
 We examined the views on the optimal number of children in the family and the ideal age for men and women to become parents.
 Respondents also expressed their agreement or disagreement with 16 statements related to various forms of family life.

 In its February survey CVVM examined attitudes of Czech citizens to roles of men and women in family.
 According to the Czech public opinion should be the domain of men in a family doing common household repairs.
 Cooking and tidying up were considered as typical women's activities.

-In the June survey the Public Opinion Research Centre of the Institute of Sociology of the Academy of Sciences of the Czech Republic posed to all respondents a question: "How satisfied are you with your life?
+In the January survey the Public Opinion Research Centre of the Institute of Sociology of the Academy of Sciences of the Czech Republic posed to all respondents a question: "How satisfied are you with your life?
 Are you very satisfied, rather satisfied, neither satisfied nor dissatisfied, rather dissatisfied, very dissatisfied?"

 In December 2015, respondents had to assess security threats related to selected groups in the Czech Republic and they were also expressing views on threats by war, epidemics, natural disasters, economic crisis or resource crisis.
 These two questions were amended with an open question trying to find out, which countries represent a security threat for the Czech Republic.
 The survey also focused on expectations concerning the future of the personal life of citizens, the future of the Czech society and the future of the whole humankind.

 Part of the CVVM October survey were questions about Czech citizens relation to the place where they live.
 All respondents were asked about their relationship to their village, to their city, to the region in which they live, to the Czech Republic and to the Europe.

 In October survey CVVM focused on the subject of Czech citizens' relationship to the Czech republic.
 All respondents were asked about reasons, why they are proud of Czech citizenship and why they are not proud of it.